Louth Navigation: Louth Navigation Trust

 The Louth Navigation Trust was formed in 1986 as a registered charity, with the primary aim of preservation, conservation and restoration of the canal and of the buildings associated with it, including the lock structures.
-They have carried out several projects, using voluntary labour, which have included maintenance of Ticklepenny lock and clearance work on the towpath.
-They are based at the Navigation Warehouse at Riverhead, Louth, which they helped to restore to a high standard in 1998/9, in partnership with Groundwork Lincolnshire.
+The trust has carried out several projects, using voluntary labour, including maintenance of Ticklepenny Lock and clearance work on the towpath.
+The trust is based at the Navigation Warehouse at Riverhead, Louth, which it helped to restore to a high standard in 1998/9, in partnership with Groundwork Lincolnshire.

 The towpath may be walked along the whole length of the canal, parts of which are in shallow water.
-The trust are engaged in a scheme to restore the full length of the canal by 2020.
-To assist in this, a feasibility study was commissioned in September 2004, and was carried out by Faber Maunsell.
-The costs of the study were shared by the trust, Louth Town Council, Lincolnshire County Council, the Inland Waterways Association, East Lindsey District Council, and Anglian Water.
+The trust is engaged in a scheme to restore the full length of the canal.
+A feasibility study commissioned in September 2004, WAS carried out by Faber Maunsell.
+The costs were shared by the trust, Louth Town Council, Lincolnshire County Council, the Inland Waterways Association, East Lindsey District Council, and Anglian Water.

 The Louth Navigation, unlike many other disused canals, is in water throughout its length and has not been in-filled or built over as it is important for drainage of the surrounding land.
-Several formerly movable bridges have since been replaced with fixed bridges.
+Several formerly movable bridges have been replaced with fixed bridges.
 The eight locks are in varying states of repair; two have been obliterated, while Alvingham lock is the best surviving example.